 Oatmeal face scrub?
 Brown sugar exfoliator?
 They’re natural, smell delicious, are free from all sorts of nasties and best of all?
 They literally cost pennies.

 Do you know how credit card interest in the UK is calculated?
-It’s a minefield.
-Use this calculator here to find out how ,much your paying each month.
-That payment could be going straight towards your debts.
+It’s a minefield and that payment could be going straight towards your debts.

 Entertainment can be costly, especially when you’ve got kids.
 But it doesn’t always need to be that way.
 With a little forward planning and organising, entertaining the kids over the weekend can actually be free!
 Yep, that right, FREE!

 Advertisers and marketers would have us believe the only fun to be had is said for fun, but this isn’t true.
 Here’s out list of free entertainment:

 - London museums – if you’re within traveling distance of London, make these museums a regular event on your free entertainment list.
 They hold extra events for kids during school holidays as well

 - Have a movie marathon.
 Get some popcorn, prepare some nachos, shut the curtains and let the kids choose two or three movies.
 Perfect for a rainy Sunday afternoon

 - Volunteer at an animal shelter – call your local RSPCA and see if they accept volunteers for a few hours.
 It’s great for the kids to help out, encourages caring for animals and might become something they do on a regular basis

 - Spend a day learning how to make bread – it’s a simple skill to have but one that lasts a lifetime.
 Vary the breads, include some sweet breads and you’ll have some little bakers on hand for when you need them!